 The wildlife diversity program is not just interested in rare species, but also preventing our native species from becoming rare.
 Ours is the lead program responsible for the development and maintenance of the Texas Conservation Action Plan (TCAP).
 The TCAP's purpose is to provide a statewide "roadmap" for research, restoration, management and recovery projects addressing Species of Greatest Conservation Need (SGCN) and important habitats.
 "SGCN" include terrestrial, freshwater, and marine birds, mammals, reptiles, amphibians, invertebrates, fishes, plants and plant communities.
 The goal of the TCAP is ultimately to conserve and improve the status of these species and, as possible, prevent the need for listings under the Endangered Species Act.

 The Wildlife Diversity Program is grateful for the strong public support from people who want to be actively engaged in conservation in Texas.
 Programs such as Texas Nature Trackers and Texas Master Naturalists allow us to work with engaged citizen naturalists to improve our understanding of natural heritage, to tackle conservation challenges, and to provide conservation leadership in local communities.
 If you want to be more engaged in conservation in Texas, these programs are a great way to learn about our unique Texan heritage and contribute to future generations.

-If you support the Wildlife Diversity Program, please consider getting a Horned Lizard License Plate.
+If you support the Wildlife Diversity Program, please consider getting a Wildlife License Plate.